rxa-io/readysignal/README.md

-# ReadySignal API - Python 3.6+
+# Ready Signal API - Python 3.6+
-This library is designed to be a wrapper for the ReadySignal API: http://app.readysignal.com
+This library is designed to be a wrapper for the Ready Signal API: http://app.readysignal.com

-Please direct all questions and/or recommendations to jess.brown@rxa.io.
+Please direct all questions and/or recommendations to support@readysignal.com

 <br>

 ## Installation
+The Ready Signal API Python library can be found here: https://pypi.org/project/readysignal/
 ```
 pip install readysignal
 ```